Since | 18.0 |

 Volume Step Rate

 How finely or coarsely a volume is sampled as a ray travels through it.
-Volumetric objects are made up of 3d structures called Voxels, the value of this parameter represents the number of voxels a ray will travel through before performing another sample.
+Volumetric objects are made up of 3-dimensional structures called Voxels, the value of this parameter represents the number of voxels a ray will travel through before performing another sample.

 The default value is 0.25

-, which means that every one of every four
+, which means that every one of every four voxels will be sampled.
+A value of 1

-means that the volume step rate value behaves in a similar way to pixel
+means that all voxels are sampled twice.
+Thi means that the volume step rate value behaves in a similar way to pixel samples, acting as a multiplier on the total number of samples for volumetric objects.

-Keep in mind that increasing the volume step rate can dramatically increase
+Keep in mind that increasing the volume step rate can dramatically increase render times, so it should only be adjusted when necessary.
+Also, while increasing the default from 0.25

-can reduce volumetric noise, increasing
+can reduce volumetric noise, increasing the value beyond 1

 will rarely see similar results.